kph-02/QuickQuAck/server/routes/README.md

 # Routes
+Note: May have to make the URIs more intuitive/specific
 ## Users
 | Verb | URI | Authenticated | Operation | Description
 | :---: | :--- | :---: | :---: | :---